Call for Proposals

 Submit a Letter of Intent

 The CAAA Research Committee or its delegates will evaluate proposals received and make a decision concerning suitability, including the amount of funding.
 The Committee’s decision is final and not subject to appeal.
-Successful applicants will be notified by approximately mid-June.
+Successful applicants will be notified at the end of August.

 Questions should be directed to Louise Laroche

 Terms and conditions of financial support | Writing effective grant proposals